 3. Mix in yogurt and oil.
 Add the Greek yogurt and the vegetable oil into the mixing bowl and whisk until just combined.
 (Image 3 & 4)

 4. Sift in dry ingredients.
 We're keeping it simple and sifting the dry ingredients directly into our mixing bowl.
 Sift the flour, baking powder, baking soda and salt through a fine-mesh sieve onto the whisked eggs.
-Then add the Earl Grey tea.
+Then add the Earl Grey tea leaves.
+If using a teabag, just cut it open and pour those tea leaves right into the mixture.
 (Image 5 & 6)

 6. Pour into prepared pan and bake.
 Pour the batter into the prepared loaf pan and level off the top.
 Bake in the preheated oven for 50-55 minutes.
 (Image 9)